RagnarB83/ash-documentation/docs/_build/html/_sources/molcrys.rst.txt

 The method allows one to easily incorporate solid-state effects into quantum chemical calculations of molecules via an automatic
 QM/MM approach for molecular crystals.
-The protocol involves read-in of a crystallographic information file (CIF) directly and the creation of a spherical cluster of the molecular crystal.
+The protocol involves read-in of a crystallographic information file (CIF) directly and the creation of either a spherical cluster or supercell of the molecular crystal.
 By automatic preparation of a nonbonded forcefield for each molecular fragment present in the crystal and division of the system into a central active QM-region and a frozen MM environment, a full-fledged forcefield is not required (typically not available for small molecules, especially coordination complexes).
 The method then allows one to do electrostatically embedded QM/MM geometry optimizations, electrostically embedded single-point property calculations